graphhopper/graphhopper/docs/core/windows-setup.md

 # Windows Setup from Source

-Download [cygwin](http://www.cygwin.com/) to execute bash scripts.
-Click on the setup and select wget, git and unzip
+Either get [Babun](http://babun.github.io/) which comes preinstalled with git and more.
+Or download [cygwin](http://www.cygwin.com/) and click on the setup where you need to select wget, git and unzip.

 ```bash
 # go to your development area